 The next attempt was by the Americans.
 Panama got independence from Colombia on 3rd November 1903 and in May 1904 work was started on building the canal.
 Many workers from the Caribbean made good wages working on the canal and the largest number from a single country were from Barbados.
 The Panama money provided a welcome relief for the under privileged in the Caribbean.

-I took the opportunity to visit Panama City on my return from Cuba.
-First stop was the visitors centre at the Mirflores Locks (Pacific Ocean side) and the following day did a partial transit of the canal.
+I took the opportunity to visit Panama City on my return from Cuba and visit the Panama canal.
+First stop was the visitors centre at the Mirflores Locks (Pacific Ocean side) and the following day did a partial transit of the Panama canal.
 Below are a series of pictures that will give some idea of the magnitude of the operations.

 The two lanes on the Pacific end of the Miraflores locks.